Roll20/roll20-character-sheets/HarnMaster3 - Hygge/README.md

 * Spell/Ritual/Psionic checks.
 * EMLs for in sheet rolls are capped at 5/95 respectively as per rules.
 * Checkbox under load toggles correct Fatigue and Encumberance for Mounted players.
+* An included horse section to facilitate HarnMaster horse combat rules where character and horse skills are averaged.

 NOTE
 ====

 This is **NOT** a character generator.
 Due to limits in logic it does not calculate SBs and does not auto-add armor protection values (though it does add armor load).

 HOUSE RULES
 ===========